isabella232/livefyre.en/help/t_create_your_social_apps/t_create_a_facebook_app_for_use_with_livefyre_identity.md

 >    * Make the App public.
 >    * Ensure that the **[!UICONTROL  Approved Items]** for **[!UICONTROL  Login Permissions]** include ` email`, ` public_profile`, and ` user_friends`.
 >
+>When complete, the Facebook developer’s Dashboard page will list your App ID and App Secret for use in Studio’s Integration Settings.